 Hair straighteners can get HOT (mine goes up to 455 degrees F).
 Be careful when using it on synthetic fabrics.
 Just like an iron that’s too hot, it can scorch or melt synthetics.
 Make sure to start on a lower heat setting and only turn the heat up if you need to.

-Do you have any other tips for keeping your cruise outfits wrinkle-free?
-Let us know in the comments below!
+Do you have any other tips for avoiding wrinkled clothes on a cruise?
+How do you keep your cruise outfits wrinkle-free?
+Let me know in the comments below!

 Like this post?
 Pin it for later!